10 Best Things To Do And See In Marbella, Spain

 Murallas del Castillo (eng.
 Ruins of a Moorish Castle) are the last remains of the old Moorish Castle, which was built in the 11th century.
 It was built with materials from earlier Roman constructions.
 Nowadays there’s nothing really to see within the walls, but it’s definitely worth taking a look at.
 Ruins can be seen from the square with Iglesia de Nuestra Señora de la Encarnación.

-Murallas del Castillo in Marbella, Spain
+Things to do in Marbella, Spain

 Iglesia del Santo Cristo de la Veracruz

 Iglesia del Santo Cristo de la Veracruz (eng.
-Ermita del Santo Cristo de la Vera Cruz) is a historic church in the Old Town, located near the ruins of a castle.
+Ermita del Santo Cristo de la Vera Cruz) is a historic church in the Marbella Old Town, located near the ruins of a castle.
 The chapel was built in the 15th century and expanded in the 18th century.
 The interior is a simple space with a single nave and typical Andalusian-style decor.

 Parque de la Alameda